Director Biomedicine Discovery Institute, Professor John Carroll

 John obtained his PhD from the University of Adelaide before moving to the MRC Experimental Embryology Unit in London.
 John moved to University College London (UCL) in 1996 where he held an MRC Fellowship and Lectureship in Cell Physiology.
 In 2004, John was appointed Professor and Head of Department of Physiology.
 From 2007 he became the Director of the UCL Division of Biosciences.
 Impressed with Monash's strength and depth in biomedical research, he joined Monash University in 2012 as the Head of School of Biomedical Sciences.
 In 2015, John has led the formation of the Monash Biomedicine Discovery Institute and very much looks forward to leading one of the region's most energetic biomedical research institutes.

-Deputy Director Biomedicine Discovery Institute, and Development & Stem Cells Discovery Program Head, Professor Moira O'Bryan
+Development & Stem Cells Discovery Program Head, Associate Professor Roger Pocock

 Cancer Discovery Program Head, Professor Roger Daly